type A tiger bells have the widest distribution area. They occur

 in Bhutan and possibly in Tibet.
 These bells, tied to belts and

 chains are used by shamans, and for animals.
 The bells are reported

 to be produced in India (Dehra Dun, Rajpur).
 There is one report

 of a type C tiger bell in Mindoro (The Philippines).

-Until now, tiger bells type D have been found in small numbers in
+Tiger bells type D have been found in small numbers in Vietnam,

 several places variations of the type A bell and B bells are found.